 In September 2015, CARB announced its intent to ban landfill disposal of food waste and other organics by 2025 in hopes of further reducing methane emissions from landfills.
 SB 1383 (Lara), signed into law by Governor Brown on September 19, 2016, reinforced CARB's focus on diverting organics from landfill.
 The bill establishes 2014 disposal as a baseline, then sets a state target of reducing disposal 50% by 2020 and 75% by 2025.
-CalRecycle is expected to have final regulations during the first quarter of 2021.
-The City has incorporated SB 1383 implementation plans into the development of the waste hauler franchise agreement.
+The City incorporated SB 1383 implementation plans into the development of the waste hauler franchise agreement.
 Diverting more organics from disposal is consistent with the goals of the City's Zero Waste Strategic Plan and Climate Action Playbook.
 However, creating the infrastructure needed to process the additional food waste required to meet these goals will require overcoming significant statewide challenges.
 The City should advocate for legislation that addresses these challenges, including funding, siting and land use and environmental permitting.
 The City should also support any legislation that provides funding for local agencies to build infrastructure to utilize organic waste to produce renewable energy or biofuels.